pmorganelli/snowplow-race/README.md

   - Dark map
   - Only revealed with headlight from snowplow
     -mask atop map?
-    -Unity discussion about this: https://discussions.unity.com/t/gradual-appearance-of-objects/671294
+    -Has collider points or some other thing that keeps track of where snowplow is and what to reveal -Unity discussion about this: https://discussions.unity.com/t/gradual-appearance-of-objects/671294
       they are talking about 3D game but it might still be relevant to us
   - Has permissible paths